MostAwesomeDude/construct/docs/intro.rst

 Requirements
 --------------
-Construct should run on CPython 3.6 3.7 3.8 and PyPy 3.5 implementations.
-Recommended is newest CPython and PyPy because they support ordered keyword arguments, and also PyPy achieves much better performance.
-Therefore PyPy would be most recommended, despite the 3.5 version.
+Construct should run on CPython 3.6 3.7 3.8 and PyPy implementations.
+PyPy achieves much better performance.
+Therefore PyPy would be somewhat recommended.

 Following modules are needed only if you want to use certain features: